matfantinel/image-transmutation/README.md

 ```
 to install it as a development dependency on your project.

+### NodeJS version support

+This package (v1.0.0) **requires NodeJS 18 or newer**.
+In case you need support for older NodeJS versions, you can use v0.1.3 by installing it with: `npm install -D image-transmutation@0.1.3`

 ## How to use

 1. Once you install the NPM package, you can use it with the `image-transmutation` command.